hhwyt/hhwyt.github.com/_posts/2025-02-17-tikv-reduces-write-stall.md

 >- Assign the file a global sequence number
 >- **Resume writes to the DB**

-This “block-and-resume” process refers to the write stall mentioned earlier.
+This "block-and-resume" process refers to the write stall mentioned earlier.
 The guarantees provided by this process include:
 1. The overlapping key **before ingestion** must have a lower sequence number.
 If the key is in the MemTable, it will be flushed to L0, and the ingested data will also be placed in L0 but with a greater sequence number.
 A file with a greater sequence number at the same level is treated as "higher".
 2. No concurrent writes occur during this process, as writes are temporarily paused.
 3. The overlapping key **after ingestion** must have a greater sequence number, because sequence number increase sequentially.

-As mentioned earlier, this approach has its drawbacks and negatively impacts stable performance.
-Optimizing it could involve reducing the duration of the write stall or eliminating it altogether.
+As mentioned earlier, this approach negatively impacts stable performance.
+Optimizing it could involve reducing the duration of the write stall or eliminating it entirely.
-## First Attempt: MemTable Flush Removed from Ingestion Path
+## First Attempt: Removing MemTable Flush from Ingestion Path
-The first attempt([Pull Request #3775](https://github.com/tikv/tikv/pull/3775)) aimed to reduce the write stall duration by removing the Memtable flush from ingestion path.
-Flushing the MemTable is an expensive I/O operation, and eliminating it significantly reduces the duration of the write stall.
+The first attempt([Pull Request #3775](https://github.com/tikv/tikv/pull/3775)) aimed to reduce the write stall duration by removing the MemTable flush from ingestion path.
+Flushing MemTable is an expensive I/O operation, and eliminating it significantly reduces the duration of the write stall.

 This approach utilizing an option provided by RocksDB: `allow_blocking_flush`.
 When set to false, and if ingestion requires a memtable flush, the `IngestExternalFile()` will fail.

 The updated ingestion process works as follows:
-- The user first calls IngestExternalFile() with allow_blocking_flush = false.
+- The user first calls IngestExternalFile() with `allow_blocking_flush = false`.
 	- If no MemTable flush is needed, ingestion continues as usual.
 	- Else:
-		1. IngestExternalFile() fails, and the user must manually call Flush() to flush the MemTable.
+		1. `IngestExternalFile()` fails, and the user must manually call `Flush()` to flush the MemTable.
-		2. After flushing, the user calls IngestExternalFile() again with allow_blocking_flush = true.
+		2. After flushing, the user calls `IngestExternalFile()` **again** with `allow_blocking_flush = true`.

-In most cases, the flush is handled manually, outside the write stall, effectively removing the MemTable flush from the ingestion path.
+In most cases, the flush is handled by manually `Flush()` call, outside the write stall, effectively removing the MemTable flush from the ingestion path.

-This optimization reduces TiKVs maximum write duration by approximately **100x**, as shown in the figure below:
+This optimization reduces TiKVs maximum write duration by **~100x**, as shown in the figure below:
 ![]({{ site.url }}{{ site.baseurl }}/assets/images//2025-02-17-tikv-reduces-write-stall/img_2.png){: .align-center .width-half}
 (Left part: without optimization, Right part: with optimization)